Complete guide to making cold brew at home

 Dump the grounds straight into the container and stir them until the water and grounds are completely covered mixed together.

-After 18 hours it’s time to filter the grounds from the water.
+After the time is up it’s time to filter the grounds from the water.
 Take a flour sifter or a strainer with small enough holes so that the coffee grounds cant get through.
 Place the strainer over another container similar to the container holding your water + grounds.
 Then pour the coffee and water mixture through the strainer into the new container.
 This will leave all the coffee grounds in the strainer and your pure coffee concentrate will be in the other container.
 Let sit for a few minutes to allow all the coffee to completely drain through the strainer.

 At this point we’ve just made the coffee is ready to drink, however since it’s concentrate it will be pretty thick and strong.
 The next two steps are to filter the sludge from the coffee and add water to dilute the concentrate.